glyphdoggo/debian_logo_redesign/README.md

 Everything in this repository is completely free and open-source.
 Whether you want to use these vectors for system assets, custom desktop environments, personal websites or boot animations, you are entirely welcome to do so.

 As you browse the repository, you will notice there are quite a few variations of the concept.
-To be completely honest, I am making all of them available because I simply cannot decide which version looks the best :)

-If you think any of the older versions look promising or are worth using as a base for your own modifications, feel free to take them and run with it.
+To be completely honest, I am making all of them available because I simply cannot decide which version looks the best.
+If you think any of the older versions look promising or are worth using as a base for your own modifications, feel free to take them and run with it :)

 Finally, I would love for the Debian team to see this and perhaps adopt it in some capacity (as an official variant, a desktop wallpaper asset, or a community logo).
 But since I don't really understand the submission process, I am hosting it here on GitHub to let the community discover, share, and utilize it organically.
 Or until someone teaches me how to submit it properly.
 If you are a Debian developer or contributor and want to help point this in the right direction, feel free to reach out!